gabrielnvg/pokemon-stores/README.md

 ---

 ## Observations
-- Since there no product stock quantity information comes from the JSON, the product stock value in the app is inifnite.
+- Since no product stock quantity information comes from the JSON, each product stock value is inifnite in the app.